Who Is Uketsu?

 Plot Summary

 The Author and Yuzuki visit her estranged mother, Yoshie.
-Yoshie produces a letter, written in full by Ayano’s husband, Keita, meant as a complete confession to the history of the Katabuchi family’s madness.
+Yoshie produces a letter.
+Ayano's husband, Keita, wrote all of it as a complete confession to the history of the Katabuchi family's madness.

 The origin: decades ago, the Katabuchi patriarch Soichiro entered into an incestuous relationship with his own sister, Chizuru.
 Soichiro's neglected wife, Ushio, discovered the affair and, in a state of dissociation, severed her own left hand.
 Shortly after, Chizuru gave birth to a son, Momota, who was born missing his left hand.